 Louvale in Stewart County, Georgia — The American South (South Atlantic)

-Erected 1986 by Historic Chattahoochee Commission and the Louvale Community.
+Erected 1986 by Historic Chattahoochee Commission and the Antioch Primitive Baptist Church.

 Location.
-32° 10.617′ N, 84° 49.45′ W. Marker is in Louvale, Georgia, in Stewart County.
-Marker is on U.S. 27 Frontage Road 0.2 miles from Martha Berry Highway (U.S. 27), on the right when traveling south.
+32° 10.6′ N, 84° 49.467′ W. Marker is in Louvale, Georgia, in Stewart County.
+Marker is on U.S. 27 Frontage Road 0.2 miles south of Martha Berry Highway (U.S. 27), on the right when traveling south.
+The Frontage Road is the old US 27 Highway.
 Touch for map.
-The Frontage Road is the U.S. Highway 27 at this point, and U.S. 27 is just to the rear of the property.
-Marker is at or near this postal address: 318 Frontage Road, Louvale GA 31814, United States of America.
+Marker is at or near this postal address: 340 Frontage Road, Louvale GA 31814, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Antioch Institute (within shouting distance of this marker); Battle of Hitchity Providence Chapel (approx. 8½ miles away); Masonic Female College (approx. 8.7 miles away); Providence Canyons (approx. 8.7 miles away); Bedingfield Inn (approx. 8.9 miles away); John Wellborn Root Birthplace Site (approx. 8.9 miles away); Our Soldiers (approx. 8.9 miles away).
+At least 8 other markers are within 9 miles Louvale Church Row (within shouting distance of this marker); Providence Chapel (approx. 8½ miles away); Masonic Female College (approx. 8.7 miles away); Providence Canyons (approx. 8.7 miles away); Bedingfield Inn (approx. 8.9 miles away); John Wellborn Root Birthplace Site (approx. 8.9 miles away); Our Soldiers (approx. 8.9 miles away); County Courthouse (approx. 8.9 miles away).

 Topics.
 This marker is included in these topic lists: Churches & Religion • Education